dancer1325/rust-book/src/Common Programming Concepts/README.md

 # Variables and Mutability
 * By default, immutable
 * `mut variableName`
-  * make a variable mutable
+  * make a variable mutable in the value
+    * Note: ⚠️type can NOT be changed⚠️
+* shadowing
+  * depends on the scope
+  * ≠ `mut`
+    * shadow variable — can be still — immutable
 ## Constants
 * := values / immutable ALWAYS
 * ≠ immutable variables